zaMmer83/baby_squeel/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+1. Pick an ActiveRecord version to develop against, then export it: `export AR=4.2.6`.
+2. Run `bin/setup` to install dependencies.
+3. Run `rake` to run the specs.

+You can also run `bin/console` to open up a prompt where you'll have access to some models to experiment with.

+## Todo

+I'd like to support complex joins with explicit outer joins and aliasing.

 ## Contributing